Beata Maria Kitsikis Panagopoulos: Early life and education

 Panagopoulos finished high school in 1943.
 During the next two years she studied architecture at the National Technical University of Athens, and archeology at the School of Philosophy, University of Athens (UoA).
 In February 1947, Panagopoulos left Greece for the United States, where she had received a scholarship to the Oriental Institute of the University of Chicago.
 There she completed both her bachelor's degree and master's degree in the field of Medieval Art History under Professor Ulrich Middeldorf.

 Marriage and children

 At the University of Chicago, she met a doctoral student, Epaminondas Petros (Nondas) Panagopoulos.
 They subsequently married and had two children.
 The family moved first to Detroit, Michigan where Nondas began teaching at Wayne State University.
 In 1956, the family moved to San Jose, California, where Nondas taught American History at San Jose State University (SJSU).
-During this period of time she and Nondas co-authored the sections on “Modern Culture” in the chapter on “Greece” in the 1958 edition of the Encyclopedia Americana.
+She and Nondas co-authored the sections on "Modern Culture" in the chapter on "Greece" in the 1958 edition of the Encyclopedia Americana.